miestrode/blog/content/posts/generalizing-exponentiation-laws.md

 Let's say we were trying to prove the sum law, how might we do it?
 We might first look back to the definition we gave exponentation, and continue.
 Basically:
 $$a^b \times a^c = \underbrace{(a \times a \times \dots \times a \times a)}\_{\text{$b$ times}} \times \underbrace{(a \times a \times \dots \times a \times a)}_{\text{$c$ times}}$$

 But look!
-There is no real separator between the two groups of products in here, so we should be able to say this equals:
+There is no real separator between the two groups of products in here, so we should be able to say this expression equals:
 $$\underbrace{a \times a \times \dots \times a \times a \times a \times a \times \dots \times a \times a}_{\text{$b + c$ times}}$$

 Now notice again, by our original definition, this is the same as just writing $a^{b + c}$.